Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 description: Render forever.
 ---

-Maybe you use react for a long time.
-You use the elegant jsx with react hooks, create pages built up with components.
+Maybe you have used React for a long time: using the elegant jsx with React hooks and creating pages built up with components.
-However, do you know why you just need to write some  component so that react can manage itself.
+However, why do we only need to write declarative components to let React manage itself?
-Do you know what the React components you write every day really is?
+Furthermore, what are these components we write every day?

 # Just Functions